Tennessee Department of Health Built Environment Grants

-The Tennessee Department of Health's Office of Primary Prevention manages two built environment grant programs.
+The Tennessee Department of Health's Office of Primary Prevention manages the Access to Health built environment grant programs.
 These grants aim to increase access to safe and publicly-accessible places that provide opportunities for physical activity for a diverse group of users, including those who live, visit, work, play, worship, and learn in the community.

 Rural Access to Health through Healthy Active Built Environments Grants

-In 2017, Tennessee Department of Health made $10,000 of grant funding available to every rural county in Tennessee to increase publicly-accessible, physical activity-promoting built environment infrastructure.
-Counties embarked on a myriad of projects, including playgrounds, trails, walking tracks, and improvements to parks and greenspaces.
-A total of 106 projects were funded, including 62 new projects and enhancements to 44 projects already underway.
-Projects were supported by 266 organizational partnerships, and 53 projects were designed to accomodate users with disabilities.
+In 2017, Tennessee Department of Health made $10,000 of grant funding available to every rural and suburban county in Tennessee to support the development of publicly-accessible, physical activity-promoting built environments.
+Counties identified needs in their local communities and funded a total of 106 projects across the state.
+Funded projects include construction, improvement, or planning of playgrounds, trails, walking tracks, sports facilities, and greenspace, among others.
+The projects were supported by 266 organizational partnerships, and 53 projects were designed to accommodate users with disabilities.
+Matching funds were not required, although the funding could be used as a match for other grant programs.

 Access to Health through Healthy Active Built Environments Grants

-In 2017, the Tennessee Department of Health announced a competitive built environment grant program available to local governments, state government agencies, non-profits, and non-governmental organizations.
-The department awarded over $1.8 million in grants to 34 grantees across Tennessee.
-Two-thirds of the grant-funded projects are located in economically-distressed or at-risk counties, as defined by the TN Department of Economic & Community Development.
+In 2018, the Tennessee Department of Health launched a competitive built environment grant program available to local governments, state government agencies, and non-profit organizations.
+The department awarded over $1.8 million in grants to 35 grantees across Tennessee.
+Two-thirds of the grant-funded projects are located in economically-distressed or at-risk counties, as defined by the Tennessee Department of Economic & Community Development.
 Grantees are embarking on a diverse set of projects that include convening, programming, planning, and construction of built environment projects that promote physical activity.
-Funded projects include outdoor fitness equipment, greenway and trails construction, and creating greenspaces and recreation spaces such as playgrounds and walking tracks.
+The projects are underway, and include playgrounds, walking tracks, outdoor fitness stations, greenways and trails, and other publicly-accessible spaces that promote physical activity and social interaction for communities.
 Grant applications were received from 75 percent of Tennessee counties, totaling nearly $8 million in requested funding.